Expend4bles: Plot

 The Expendables are sent to Libya to prevent mercenary Suarto Rahmat from stealing nuclear warheads for a mysterious terrorist named Ocelot.
 The team is led by Barney Ross and formed of members Lee Christmas, Toll Road, and Gunner Jensen, with Easy Day and Galan as their recruits.
 However, they are incapacitated when all of their vehicles are destroyed in the ensuing fight.
 When Rahmat shoots their plane down, the team finds what appears to be Barney's burned corpse in the wreckage, identified solely by his ring.

-At Barney's memorial service, CIA operative Marsh reveals that the team will pursue Ocelot and Rahmat, but without Christmas, who jeopardized the mission trying to save Barney.
+At Barney's memorial service, CIA operative Marsh reveals the team will pursue Ocelot and Rahmat, but without Christmas, who jeopardized the mission trying to save Barney.
 He is replaced by Gina, his former lover, who also brings an operative named Lash into the team.
 The team travels to Asia, but is secretly tracked by Christmas, who had slipped Gina a tracking device in his knife which he had given to her earlier.
-Barney's apparent death opened a sealed file which states that there is an eyewitness that could identify Ocelot.
+Barney's apparent death opened a sealed file which states there is an eyewitness that could identify Ocelot.

 Ocelot plans to provoke World War III by letting the nuclear warheads explode in the Russian Far East, transporting them on a ship disguised as an American aircraft carrier.
 As the Expendables and Marsh board the ship, they are ambushed and taken hostage.
 Marsh is taken away to negotiate a prisoner-exchange for the eyewitness.

 Meanwhile, Christmas travels to Thailand to recruit former Expendable Decha, who has turned towards pacifism but agrees to bring him to the ship to avenge Barney.
 As Christmas fights his way through the ship, Decha has a change of heart and helps him rescue the rest of the team.
 They launch an attack on Rahmat's forces, during which Christmas fights and kills him.
 However, Toll has been severely stabbed and needs immediate medical care.

 During the prisoner exchange, Marsh kills the eyewitness, which acknowledges him to be Ocelot.
 Marsh hopes to profit financially by igniting World War III.
 While the team leaves on Decha's boat to save Toll, Christmas stays behind to turn the ship around to avoid a global conflict.
 He confronts Marsh before the latter is killed by Barney, who faked his death by surviving the plane crash.
 They escape the nuclear explosion and celebrate with the team.